Erich T. Elwin

 Phone: (206) 592-4578

 Hello students!
 Very pleased that you chose my course and I look forward to learning with you this quarter.
-I wear a few different hats-- historian, teacher educator, and critical pedagogue.
+I wear a few different hats--teacher educator, critical pedagogue, and historian

-As a historian, I specialize in research and analysis of events with emphasis on colonial and post-colonial histories, primarily France and French colonial territories. (i.e. Caribbean, Indochina, and North Africa).
-I've done archival work (white gloves and all) as well as public history.
-I'm extremely interested in local and oral histories, a great deal of my research in both history and education examines Black realities in America.
+As a historian, I specialize in research and analysis of events with emphasis on colonial and post-colonial histories, primarily France and French colonial territories. (i.e. Caribbean, Indochina, and North Africa), but also the Black Experience in the United States.
+I've done archival work (white gloves and all) as well as public history and I'm extremely interested in local and oral histories.
+A great deal of my research in both history and education examines Black realities in America.

-As a first generation Black American, I embrace my national identity while still maintaining a strong connection to my Afro-Hispanic Caribbean cultural heritage.
-So, I harbor a global worldview that, at its core, is primarily rooted in the critical analysis of not only learning, but the ways in which we learn.
+As a first-generation Black American, I embrace my national identity while still maintaining a strong connection to my Afro-Hispanic Caribbean cultural heritage.
+I harbor a global worldview that, at its core, is primarily rooted in the critical analysis of not only learning, but the ways in which we learn.
 This, I feel, is a vital component in helping us better understand the world in which we live.
-I am ever conscious of the importance of culture within education, grounded in the belief that student awareness of cultural aspects within society do not impede, rather facilitate learning processes though which critical thinking skills are acquired and developed.
+I am ever conscious of the importance of culture within education, grounded in the belief that student awareness of cultural aspects within society do not impede, rather facilitate the learning process

 My primary goal, is empowering you as students.
-Your diverse voices are important because your seat at the table as change agents assists us in toppling institutional hegemony and deconstructing the power structures that reproduce oppression in society.
-Your student voice is so very powerful.
+Your diverse voices are important because your role as change agents assists us in toppling institutional hegemony and deconstructing the power structures that reproduce oppression in society.
+Your student voice is so very powerful!